acoustep/component-generator/README.md

 ## Components

-To list all the components via command line use.
+To list all the components via command line use

 ```
 php artisan component:list
 ```

-To view a specific framework's componenets pass in the framework option.
+To view a specific framework's componenets pass in the framework option

 ```
 php artisan component:list --framework=bootstrap3